j9recurses/calculatorApp/README.md

 To this with a plan vanilla keydown events you have to start looking for key combinations in the $scope.on function in the controller for these events.
-Looking for key combos is a big pain/ time suck.
+Looking for key combinations is a big pain/ time suck.
 To get around this I used the angular library hot keys to pick up these key combinations.
-I tried to use the hotkeys lib to grab single key events but it didn't seem to work for me.
+I tried to use the [ angular-hotkeys lib]](https://github.com/chieffancypants/angular-hotkeys) to grab single key events but it didn't quite work for me.
-I ran out time to build operator key hashes that would pick up single key operators, like / or. or c.
-So, now, these key inputs are resolving to shift+c, shift+., shift+/ which doesn't match the standard MacOSx spec.
+I ran out time to build operator key hashes that would pick up single key operators, i.e [ . / c  = ] keypress events.
+So, now, these key inputs are resolving to shift+., shift+/, shift+c, enter which doesn't quite match the standard MacOSx spec.

 The above features are missing because I ran out of time to implement them.

 ###Installation
 This app uses a Sinatra backend as the server